masgari/ollama-cli/README.md

 ## Why Ollama CLI?

 While Ollama provides its own CLI, it requires a local Ollama installation.
 Ollama CLI lets you manage remote Ollama servers from any machine without installing Ollama itself.
-Perfect for:
+Suitable for:

 - Managing Ollama on headless servers
 - Working with multiple Ollama instances across your network